moopress/doc.builderplus/index.md

 *Customize Fonts*

 ## Icon Sets
-A number of the shortcodes available when using MedicalPlus, involve icons.
+A number of the shortcodes available when using LawyerPlus, involve icons.
 By default, the **Font Awesome** icon set is available for use with these shortcodes.
 In addition to the default icons, you can add icon sets from [Icon Moon](https://icomoon.io).
 Download a **Font** icon package from Icomoon.
 To import the package:

 1. Navigate to `MooIcons`
 2. Click the `Upload Icon Set` button at the top right of the page